Passing gas typically stops in a complete bowel obstruction but may still occur in partial blockages.

 - Bowel rest with intravenous fluids.

-- Cautious monitoring for worsening symptoms.
+- Cautious monitoring for worsening pain, fever, rising heart rate, or increasing abdominal swelling.

 The Impact on Patient Experience: Passing Gas During Bowel Obstruction